-- Tell your caregiver if you have pain that does not stop within a few seconds.
-Your caregiver may need to pull out, reinsert, or change the position of the needle.
-Your caregiver may take readings of your CSF pressure.
+- Tell your healthcare provider if you have pain that does not stop within a few seconds.
+Your healthcare provider may need to pull out, reinsert, or change the position of the needle.
+Your healthcare provider may take readings of your CSF pressure.
 This will be done by connecting a measuring device to the needle.
 After the pressure is measured, the device will be removed to allow CSF to flow out of the needle.
 Samples of your CSF may be taken.
 The needle will then be taken out and a bandage placed over the area.

 After your procedure:

-You will need to lie flat in bed until your caregiver says it is okay to get up.
-When caregivers see that you are okay, you may be allowed to go home.
-If caregivers want you to stay in the hospital, you will be taken back to your hospital room.
+You will need to lie flat in bed until your healthcare provider says it is okay to get up.
+When healthcare providers see that you are okay, you may be allowed to go home.
+If healthcare providers want you to stay in the hospital, you will be taken back to your hospital room.
 You may need to drink more liquids than usual after the LP, or you may need fluids through an IV.

 - You cannot make it to your appointment on time.